 What is the difference between a trekking e-bike and an SUV e-bike?

-Are electric trekking bikes good for UK bridleways and rough lanes?
+Are electric trekking bikes good for UK bridleways?

-Do I need full suspension on an electric adventure bike?
+Do I need full suspension on an electric trekking bike?